Central District Stags bring ND pace bowler into mix

 "I was treated for five or six months and it wasn't getting any better so I eventually had a bunch of x-rays and an MRI and they were finally able to work out what was going on."

-"It was very exciting and comforting for me to be able to do that last season.
-I haven't had consistent playing time over the years because I've always had little niggles to do with the arthritis.

-"I take anti-inflammatories every day and have been for 10 years now.
-I know what I need to do with my body to maintain good fitness and stay on the park."

-Randell currently lives in Te Puke with wife Breanna and their two young boys.
+Randell currently lives in Te Puke with his wife Breanna and their two young boys.

-"Away from cricket he works on a Kiwfruit orchard during the offseason, but it's an employer that's happy to help wherever they can.
+"Away from cricket he works on a Kiwifruit orchard during the offseason, but it's an employer that's happy to help wherever they can.

 "They're keen to help me with my cricket dreams so they're happy for me to take time off work."